romw314/bashgenn/README.md

 ECHO another_variable
 ```

-Now, it's time for a practice.
+Now, it's time for practice.
 Adapt the code above to write the two lines in reversed order.
 When we enter this input:

 ```
 Hello